This Ohiya Jeep Track journey was so special and close to my heart because I gathered a lifetime of memories.

 6.Y-Junction to Horton Plains-Ohiya Road (B508), 26 Milepost.

 So we started climbing and lost proper signals on our phones, but some of our colleagues had several good phones to access the GPS system.

-So we checked and confirmed about our direction, the only things was that; this looks like climbing “Siripadaya” as it was very misty and dark.
+So we checked and confirmed our direction, the only thing was that; this looks like climbing “Siripadaya” as it was very misty and dark.

 The weather changed several times, and this time, I led the colleagues because most of them were tired.

 To be honest, they were disjointed too as we all took a decision to take Kalupahana to Ohiya rather than Ohiya to Kalupahana.